What is Pupil Premium?

 Leadership of Pupil Premium in School

-The Deputy Headteacher (Pastoral), Mrs Swan, is also the Inclusion Leader (SENCO) for the school.
-Mrs Swan is the member of the Senior Leadership Team responsible for the impact of the Pupil Premium.
+Mr Battle (ELT – Head of Progress and Standards) and Miss Marsden (ELT – Head of Pastoral) are the members of the Extended Leadership Team responsible for the impact of the Pupil Premium.
 Mrs Nicholson and Mr Bruce are the trustees responsible for monitoring the impact of the Pupil Premium funding from a governance perspective.

 Click the links below to download Pupil Premium Reports to Parents: